How to Make Milk Kefir and its Health Benefits

 The process of the fermentation of milk by the milk kefir grains

-1. It may be obvious but the process begins by adding kefir grains to organic, fresh (raw) milk.
+1. It may be obvious, but the process begins by adding kefir grains to organic, fresh (raw) milk.

 2. During the first fermentation, the kefir grains start fermenting the lactose (milk sugar) in the milk.
 Lactic acid bacteria present in the kefir grains convert lactose into lactic acid, leading to a decrease in pH and the characteristic tangy flavor of kefir.